How Tall Is 176 Cm In Feet

 Genetic Factors Influencing Height

 Genetics plays a significant role in determining height.
 Scientists estimate that around 80% of height variation is due to genetic factors.
-Genome-wide association studies (GWAS) have identified hundreds of genetic variants associated with height.
+So genome-wide association studies (GWAS) have identified hundreds of genetic variants associated with height.
 These variants are spread across the genome and collectively explain a substantial portion of height variability.

-However, it's important to note that genetics is not the only determinant.
+That said, don't forget to note that genetics is not the only determinant.
 Environmental factors, such as nutrition and healthcare, also play a crucial role, especially during childhood and adolescence.

 The Role of Nutrition